-The piece explores the information brought to light in the book “Caliban and the Witch”, by Sylvia Federici, where she explains how women still held some autonomy up to that moment in history, when they could still congregate, lead, and heal, before modern times.
+The piece explores the information brought to light in the book “Caliban and the Witch,” by Silvia Federici, where she explains how women still held some autonomy up to that moment in history, when they could still congregate, lead, and heal, before modern times.

-But Tanner is a mother of three and an intersectional feminist who wrote her dissertation on an “intersectional feminist analysis of child-initiated violence and the binds of mothering,” She was threatened to job dismissal and received insults like “absolute trash”, “dumb bitch”, with one person also saying “that bitch needs to die”.
+But Tanner is a mother of three and an intersectional feminist who wrote her dissertation on an “intersectional feminist analysis of child-initiated violence and the binds of mothering,” She was threatened with job dismissal and received insults like “absolute trash,” “dumb bitch,” with one person also saying “that bitch needs to die.”

-The UK has also seen many cases like that affecting Tanner, like a Labour Party Member, Jennifer James, created a crowdfunder to challenge the government's decision to open women’s shortlists to males who identify as women.
+The UK has also seen many cases like the one affecting Tanner, such as when Labour Party Member, Jennifer James, created a crowdfunder to challenge the government's decision to open women’s shortlists to males who identify as women.

-In fact, the main events described in Federich’s book are a very good clue about the reason why these shortlists or grants had to be created.
+In fact, the main events described in Federici’s book present a very good clue about the reason why these shortlists or grants had to be created.
 As Chart describes, “male tradesmen coordinated boycotts of female competitors and of men who worked with them.
-Women who persisted in trying to engage in public trades were harassed, called “whores” or “witches,” or were even assaulted without repercussion”.
+Women who persisted in trying to engage in public trades were harassed, called “whores” or “witches,” or were even assaulted without repercussion.

-Are women being stripped again of their rights?
+Are women being stripped of their rights?
 Many believe so.